intale/tchess/README.md

 # TChess

 The implementation of chess engine using Rust.
 The main focus of this engine is to support boards with dimension of up to 2^16 x 2^16 cells while keeping acceptable time to calculate next move.
-The main functional is under the development currently.
+The core functional is under the development currently.

 ## License